 Any decision to discontinue a programme / apprenticeship will ensure that student interests are considered, and that appropriate student consultation is undertaken.
-The programme run-out will be undertaken in line with UCEM's Student Protection Plan to ensure that individual students are not disadvantaged.
+Consideration will be given to whether the plans for closure will disproportionally impact students with protected characteristics.
+The programme run-out will be undertaken in line with UCEM's Student Protection Plan (opens in new window) to ensure that individual students are not disadvantaged.